jim-schilling/jpy-sync-db-lite/README.md

 ## Changelog

 ### 2025.4.1 (2025-08-19)
+- **Comprehensive test suite cleanup and refactoring** with removal of implementation-dependent tests and focus on behavior-only testing
+- **Enhanced test isolation** with parallel-safe test execution using unique database files and in-memory databases
+- **Improved code coverage** with db_engine.py coverage increased to 90% and sql_helper.py coverage increased to 85%
+- **Behavior-focused testing** with removal of internal attribute assertions and SQL string equality checks
+- **Parallel test execution support** with all 187 tests passing in parallel using pytest-xdist
+- **Enhanced test maintainability** with removal of duplicate test files and consolidation of test suites
+- **Better test organization** with clear separation of unit, integration, and performance tests
+- **Improved error handling coverage** with comprehensive testing of edge cases and error conditions
+- **Enhanced SQL helper testing** with 15 new tests covering complex CTEs, statement variants, and parsing edge cases
+- **Database engine coverage improvements** with 15 new tests covering prepared statements, connection health, and performance metrics
+- **Test infrastructure improvements** with removal of sys.path modifications and print statements
+- **Documentation updates** reflecting current test coverage and behavior expectations

 ### 2025.4.0 (2025-08-13)
 - Simplified connection configuration: PRAGMAs applied on the persistent connection for correctness